What is it?

 - Marketing Hub: email, journeys, ads, SEO/content tools

-- CMS, Operations Hub, Breeze AI features—verify entitlements
+- CMS / Content Hub, Operations Hub, Breeze AI features — verify entitlements

 - Sandboxes and advanced permissions on higher tiers for safe change management